Expository Writing Prompts

 Writing is not just fun galore, it's an instant tool to inform, describe and expose.
 In expository writing, children write a complete informative or a revelatory piece about a topic; the difference between this form of writing and the creative and persuasive forms is that the former seeks to inform, while the latter either ignites a spark of creativity or drives home a strong message.
-All of this and more form the crux of our expository writing prompts worksheets.
+All of this and more form the crux of our printable expository writing prompts worksheets.
+Let the young, aspirational wordsmiths start working on their skills with our free worksheets!

 Benefit from these grade 1 expository writing prompts, which are so cute that the little champs would want to visit the page time and again.
 The writing pieces include the snowman, magic wand, and S'mores.